19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (c) the Authority is of the opinion that a relevant financial institution —

-(i) is carrying on its business in a manner likely to be detrimental to the interests of such persons as may be prescribed by regulations made under section 30AAJ in relation to the relevant financial institution;
+(i) is carrying on its business in a manner likely to be detrimental to the interests of such persons as may be prescribed by regulations made under section 41 in relation to the relevant financial institution;

+[Act 31 of 2017 wef 04/06/2018]

 (ii) is or is likely to become insolvent, or is or is likely to become unable to meet its obligations, or is about to suspend payments;